astronomer/astronomer/bin/functional-tests/README.md

 ## Prerequisites

-- Kubernetes cluster, with Astronomer installed
 - Helm 3 installed as 'helm3'
 - Astronomer-internal is added to Helm 3 repositories and up-to-date
+- Kubernetes cluster, with Astronomer already installed from this chart in test
+- HELM_CHART_PATH environment variable is set to a path to the chart in test

 ## How does it work?